navysky12/make/README.md

 │   └── .profile -> ../pub_dotfiles.git/.profile
 └── makefile
 ```
-Note that the submodule repo directories have their whole folder linked to avoid excessive link creation. `.git` is ignored by stow's native ignore lists and `.gitignore` is ignored by dot's makefile submodule functionality.
+Note that the submodule repo directories have their whole folder linked to avoid excessive link creation. `.git` is ignored by stow's native ignore lists and `.gitmodules` is ignored by dot's makefile submodule functionality.

 Run `make stow`:
 ```